mattbierner/blog.mattbierner.com/_posts/2017-08-29-anschauung.md

 The office building across the street was made of glass.
 The lights were always on.
 At night you could look across the street and see what was going on inside.
 The office was mostly empty but there were still a few people typing away silently.
 Matt's apartment was made of glass too.
 He wondered what the view was like from over there.

-Matt signed and pulled out his phone.
+Matt sighed and pulled out his phone.
 Nothing.

 He wanted to be with someone. *But who could ever love me like this*, he moped.